 As animals who have evolved, human beings regularly use heuristics to solve problems, rather than objective, logical analysis.
 Which heuristics we use and how and when we use them are partially determined by our genes (through our evolution) and partially determined by our environment.
 Our brains evolved to solve problems in different contexts than the society of the 21st century, so these heuristics regularly do not match our circumstances, leading to behaviour that is irrational.
 We call these cognitive biases.

 There are many.
 Wikipedia lists well over 100 distinct cognitive biases, which humans often have when making choices, choices long assumed to be rational.
 The more you go down the rabbit hole of these biases, the more you see them in your own behaviour and the behaviour of everyone you know.
 A discussion of cognitive bias is a separate piece in itself, but the version is that much human choice is irrational, meaning that human beings are not primarily rational beings.

 Unexamined beliefs about reality shape the way we think about everything and how and why we act.
 That’s why beliefs are important.

 Human Behaviour at the Macro Level Cannot Be Used to Explain/Judge Individual Behaviour

-And just as we cannot what a person is going to do based upon general macro trends, we shouldn’t judge human beings based on knowledge of the group or perceived knowledge of the group.
+Just as we cannot predict what a person is going to do based upon general macro trends, we shouldn’t judge human beings based on perceived knowledge.
 Membership in a given group – however defined – is not necessarily predictive of individual behaviour.

 Macro theories of collective behaviour cannot predict individual behaviour, nor should they be used to judge people.